-The format of Crossroads 2.0
+The format of Crossroads

-Crossroads 2.0 brings myriad possibilities for expansion, including large-group meals, college ministry, and break-out groups for parents.
+Crossroads brings myriad possibilities for expansion, including large-group meals, college ministry, and break-out groups for parents.
 More ideas have included a talent show, video announcements, even a theme song!
 We are excited to see how Crossroads will grow in the future.
 What ideas do you have?

 - What happens to Sunday mornings?
-We will still provide education for grades 6-8 on Sunday mornings by adding a middle school room to our K-5 Ministry.
+We will still provide education for grades 6-8 on Sunday mornings by having a middle school room during the 10 am service at South Campus and at the 11 am service at North Campus.
 Middle schoolers will have options on Sundays: morning worship with family, Sunday school, or Crossroads.
 More than anything, we hope our programming continues to meet middle schoolers wherever they are on their journeys.

 - Why is Crossroads so late in the evening?
 Some parents have expressed concern that 8:30 pm feels too late to be out on a school night; others feel this time is just right, as it preserves space for dinner beforehand.

 - How will the message of Crossroads change?
-Each week, kids in grades 6-12 will make connections between our Biblical narrative and everyday life, explore the theology of First Community Church, learn the importance of service and discipleship, ask deeper questions about faith and God, and understand different perspectives, personalities, and faith traditions with love and acceptance.
+Each week, kids in grades 6-12 will make connections between our Biblical narrative and everyday life, explore the theology of First Community Church, learn the importance of service and discipleship, ask deeper questions about faith and God, and understand different perspectives, personalities and faith traditions with love and acceptance.
 In other words, the message of Crossroads will stay just the same.